Marjit Singh

-Marjit Singh was a Meitei king who ruled Manipur kingdom between 1812 and 1819 as a vassal of Burma, but was eventually expelled by the Burmese.
+Marjit Singh was a king of Manipur kingdom between 1812 and 1819 as a vassal of Burma, but was eventually expelled by the Burmese.
 The Burmese devastated Manipur during a seven-year occupation that came to be known as Chahi-Taret Khuntakpa.

 Family

-Marjit Singh was a son of Raja Ching-Thang Khomba, the ruler up to 1798.
+Marjit Singh was a son of Raja Bhagya Chandra, the ruler up to 1798.
 Afterwards, his numerous sons fought for the throne.

-Madhuchandra succeeded his father first.
+Madhuchandra succeeded his father at first.
 He fled to Cachar when the Burmese threatened the kingdom.
 He tried to regain it with the help of the Cachar king Govinda Chandra.
 However, he was killed by the troops of his brother, Chourjit Singh.
 During Chourjit Singh's reign, Marjit Singh fled to Cachar and got into a serious dispute there.
-Then he went to Burma and received the help of King Bodawpaya and expelled Chourjit Singh.
+Then he went to Burma in 1806 and received the help of King Bodawpaya in 1812.
+Bodawpaya sent a Burmese force, expelled Chourjit Singh and installed Marjit Singh as a vassal king.
+Marjit Singh also ceded the Kabaw Valley to Burma in return for the favour.

 Rule

 Marjit Singh ascended to the throne in 1812.
 Chourjit Singh, along with another brother Gambhir Singh, fled to Cachar.
 Govinda Chandra refused to help them against a brother, but Marjit Singh invaded Cachar anyway in 1817.
-Chourjit and Gambhir Singh helped Gonvda Chandra fend off Marjit Singh, but they in turn drove out Govinda Chandra, took over Cachar and plundered it.
+Chourjit and Gambhir Singh helped Govinda Chandra fend off Marjit Singh, but they in turn drove out Govinda Chandra, took over Cachar and plundered it.

-At this stage, Marjit Singh appears to have gotten into trouble with the Burmese, who invaded the kingdom and expelled him.
+Marjit Singh and his nobles tried to replicate the luxurious habits they learnt at the Burmese court, with splendour in dress and cavalcades, which contrasted with the natural simplicity of Manipur.
+The people tolerated them only for fear of the Burmese.
+Marjit Singh is also said to have built a gilded palace, which was only allowed for the Burmese king.
+In 1819, when Bagyidaw succeeded Bodawpaya, Marjit Singh failed to attend his coronation.
+Bagyidaw, who had always supported Marjit Singh's entreaties in the past, was irked by the insubordination, and sent troops to reconquer Manipur.

-Aftermath
+The Burmese drove out Marjit Singh and installed puppet rulers, supported by a permanent garrison stationed in Manipur.